The Revelation of Jesus Christ

 The 7 seals are the same judgments Jesus prophesied from the Mount of Olives in Matthew 24 at the close of His ministry but have much more detail to them.

 To fully understand how God has performed judgements in the Old Testament pay attention to one of the titles of God the prophets used.
-God is referred to as ‘Lord of Hosts’ and thus the title is associated with God avenging His elect by executing judgments of ‘fire, hail, brimstone”, a ”whirlwind”, a “blast.”
-These are described cosmic judgments.
+God is referred to as ‘Lord of Hosts’ and thus the title is associated with God avenging His elect by executing judgments of ‘fire, hail, brimstone.”
+These are describing cosmic judgments.
 Hosts can be a reference to both Angels and the stars of heaven.

 God will be using the heavens which He created to judge the nations of the world.
-This is consistent with the judgments that took place in the days of Noah and Lot (Luke 17:20-37).
+This is consistent with the judgments that took place in the days of Noah and and the days Lot.
 There is archeological evidence that suggests these earlier judgments in the Bible were brought about by “the stars of heaven,” which means a strike by a comet or asteroid.